Save on HVAC costs with smart thermostats and more efficient equipment

 Avoid overcooling in offices

-To avoid overcooling, set your air conditioning to the highest comfortable temperature for the hours people are at work.
+To avoid overcooling, set your AC to the highest comfortable temperature for the hours people are at work.

 Create a temperature ‘dead band’

-To prevent competition between your heating and cooling systems, set your thermostat to create a gap between one switching off and the other coming on.
+Set your thermostat to create a gap, called a ‘dead band’, between one switching off and the other coming on.

 Do operations and maintenance checks